We all know that sometimes (maybe all the time), women get a little bit weird near their periods.

 15. Skimp on affection

 At the risk of being crass, your chances of getting any during this time of the month may be slim to none.
-Your girlfriend is not going to feel her best because her tummy's cramping, her boobs are hurting and she might be a little bloated.
+Your girlfriend is not going to feel her best because her tummy's cramping, and she might be a little bloated.

-While PMS is not a real excuse for your girlfriend to act like a total crazy bitch, it is also no excuse for you to show how much you love her less.
+While PMS is not a real excuse for your girlfriend to act like a total monster, it is also no excuse for you to show how much you love her less.
 TLC goes a long way in these scenarios, and I promise it will pay off... eventually.

 With that, I conclude what you should not do while your girlfriend is PMSing or, perhaps, already on her period.
 Good luck and may the odds be ever in your favor.